meuniv/yamldoc/docs/Question format.rst

 YAML Format (input)
 +++++++++++++++++++
 Each question is provided in `yaml` format.
 The format is somewhat unforgiving as spacings and alignments need to be correct for the file to be readable.
-Below is an example of simple question using this format.
+Below is an example of a question using this format.
 Each line will be described in details.

 Question example
 ----------------